A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Protocol Design

 \subsection{The QZMAC protocol}

-In section \ref{secOptSlq} we proved that in \textbf{symmetric} systems, scheduling the queue that has not been served the longest and serving it exhaustively is delay optimal.
-Recall that Thm.~\ref{thmCycExhDelOpt} therein, assumed $T_p=1.$ However, we use this result to propose a scheduling protocol, QZMAC, for general $T_p,$ and later show through simulations that violating the $T_p=1$ assumption does not hurt the performance of QZMAC.
-Solving the MDP for general $T_p$ turns out to be a hard problem and, as simulation results in figures \ref{figDelAll4Qs10} and \ref{figDelAll4Qs30} show, \emph{cannot} result in any dramatic improvement in delay.
+In Sec.~\ref{secOptSlq} we proved that cyclic exhaustive service is delay optimal in systems with equal arrival rates.
+Recall that Thm.~\ref{thmCycExhDelOpt} therein, assumed $T_p=1.$ However, we use this result to propose a scheduling protocol, QZMAC, for general $T_p\geq1,$ and show through simulations that violating the $T_p=1$ assumption does not hurt the performance of QZMAC.
+Solving the MDP for general $T_p$ turns out to be a hard problem, and as simulation results in Figures \ref{figDelAll4Qs10} and \ref{figDelAll4Qs30} show, \emph{cannot} result in any dramatic improvement in delay.
 We now describe \emph{QZMAC} for $T_p=3$ minislots.
 Every queue maintains its own copy of a vector $\mathbf{V}(t)$ that is used to render the scheduling process fully distributed.
-The protocol proceeds as in Algorithm.~\ref{protocol:QZMAC}.
+The protocol proceeds as in Protocol.~\ref{protocol:QZMAC}.

-There are three points to note here.
-Firstly, QZMAC has clearly been obtained by \emph{separately} optimizing polling and contention protocols.
-Jointly optimizing both turns out to be intractable and even separate optimization ultimately shows excellent delay performance.
-Secondly, note that depending on the value of $T_p$ QZMAC can show a range of behavior.
-When $T_p=1$, the system never enters contention since one minislot is spent in ascertaining that the incumbent is empty and thereafter, $i^*$ is allowed to transmit.
+There are three points to note here. \textbf{(1)} QZMAC has clearly been obtained by \emph{separately} optimizing polling and contention protocols.
+Jointly optimizing both turns out to be intractable and even separate optimization ultimately shows excellent delay performance. \textbf{(2)} Note that depending on the value of $T_p$, QZMAC can show a range of behavior.
+When $T_p=1$, the system never enters contention since one minislot is spent in ascertaining that the incumbent is empty and thereafter, $i^*$ (see Step~\ref{qzmacProtocol:ChooseLEQ}) is allowed to transmit.
 Determining that $i^*$ is empty requires another minislot which is not available since $T_p=1$, and the system can enter contention only when $i^*$ and the SU are empty.
 So, in order for the system to enter contention, QZMAC needs $T_p=3$ (one each for the PU, $i^*$ and the SU).
-Similarly, ZMAC requires $T_p=1$ and EZMAC requires $T_p=2$.
-Finally, as mentioned in Sec.~\ref{secPlcyStr}, the use of the $\mathbf{V}(t)$ vector automatically induces a cyclic schedule.
+Similarly, ZMAC requires $T_p=1$. \textbf{(3)} As mentioned in Sec.~\ref{secPlcyStr}, the use of the $\mathbf{V}(t)$ vector automatically induces a cyclic schedule.
 This is a much simpler technique than DRAND, used in ZMAC \cite{rhee06drand}, which involves several rounds of communication among the nodes to converge to a TDMA schedule, even for fully connected interference graphs.